 - 4 teaspoons instant espresso powder such as Medaglia D’oro

 - 2 – 3 teaspoons ground cardamom

 - 1/2 teaspoon ground cloves

 - Sprinkles and/or chocolate for melting (both optional)

 Preheat oven to 200 F. Line 2 – 3 cookie sheets with parchment paper.
 Beat egg whites on high until foamy.
 With mixer on, add the cream of tartar (if using), then slowly add the sugar.
 Gradually add the spices and keep beating until stiff peaks form.
 Fit a pastry bag with the tip of your choice, fill with egg white mixture, and pipe small meringues onto the cookie sheets (about 1.25 – 1.5″ diameter).
 Before placing meringues in oven, if desired, decorate them with sprinkles or more spices.
 Bake for 75 minutes.
 (If using more than one oven rack, stop at the halfway mark and switch them.)
-Turn off and open oven, and let meringues sit inside 15 minutes or just until pan is warm (not hot) and meringues feel dry.
+Turn off and open oven, and let meringues sit inside 15 minutes or just until pan is warm (not hot) and meringues feel dry (no longer).
 If desired, sandwich pairs of meringues with a bit of melted chocolate.
 Immediately store them in an airtight container at room temperature away from moisture.

 Flavorful and fragrant, Turkish coffee meringues are full of sweet coffee taste and delectable spice.
 Not unlike the drink that inspired them, their little size delivers a robust burst of flavor and a welcome pick-me-up.
 They are crisp, light and satisfying, and for me, they echo the festive feeling of their namesake brew.
 Just as it should be with a homemade dessert, may you sense a celebration as you eat them!